open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 > **Note:** This section provides information only on on building multi-arch images.
 If you are instead interested in referencing a multi-arch image, see the [Referencing multi-arch images](#referencing-multi-arch-images) section.

-At the time of writing this guide Docker is not able to build multi-architecture (multi-arch) images natively.
+At the time of writing this guide Docker is not able to build multi-architecture (multi-arch / multi-platform) images natively.
 Instead, the `buildx` plugin is used.
-However, this implies building and pushing images in one step to a remote container registry as the local docker image store does not support multi-arch images.
+However, this implies building and pushing images in one step to a remote container registry as the local docker image store does not support multi-arch images (for additional information, see the [Multi-arch build and images, the simple way](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way) blogpost)

 The OCM CLI has some built-in support for dealing with multi-arch images during the component version composition ([`ocm add resources`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_resources.md)).